-The PWB/UNIX document entitled: PWB/UNIX View Graph and Slide Macros is not yet available.
+The PWB/UNIX document entitled PWB/UNIX View Graph and Slide Macros is not yet available.
+Viewgraph Macros is in preparation.

 System III manuals appeared with scarcely a mention of mv, and (finally) it was documented with the System V manuals.